DATE OF ADOPTION: May 1997

 4. The college cannot assure confidentiality, integrity or privacy of information that is transmitted or stored external to college systems.
 Therefore, users are prohibited from using systems that are not approved through the Information Services Department.

-5. The college has the right, at all time, to monitor its information technology resources.
+5. The college has the right, at all times, to monitor its information technology resources.
 Authorized Information Services personnel may inspect files and/or monitor a user's usage of resources.
 In response to the Higher Education Opportunity Act the college employs a commercial tool which identifies and blocks peer-to-peer applications running on the network.

 6. The college Email system is an official method of communication between students, faculty, and staff.
 Each user is responsible for reading emails in a timely manner and shall be held responsible for the information contained therein, whether it is read or not.
 Each user is accountable for the contents of Emails sent using their college Email account.